cockroachdb/docs/v20.2/licensing.md

 - A **Trial License** enables you to try out CockroachDB enterprise features for 30 days for free.
 To obtain a trial license, fill out [the registration form](https://www.cockroachlabs.com/get-cockroachdb/) and receive your trial license via email within a few minutes.

 {{site.data.alerts.callout_success}}
-For quick local testing of Enterprise features, you can use the [`cockroach demo`](cockroach-demo.html) command, which starts a temporary, in-memory cluster with a SQL shell open and a trial license applied automatically.
+For quick local testing of enterprise features, you can use the [`cockroach demo`](cockroach-demo.html) command, which starts a temporary, in-memory cluster with a SQL shell open and a trial license applied automatically.
+{{site.data.alerts.end}}

+{{site.data.alerts.callout_info}}
+Cockroach Labs is willing to offer self-hosted CockroachDB enterprise features free of charge and discounted prices for CockroachCloud to select non-profit organizations and non-commercial academic projects.
+To learn more, please [contact us](https://support.cockroachlabs.com/hc/en-us).
 {{site.data.alerts.end}}

 ## Set a license